-The course withdrawal period is weeks 1-6.
-Students seeking to withdraw from a course within the first six weeks may notify the University in any manner - a written withdrawal, or submission of a course withdrawal form is preferred.
-Students seeking to withdraw from their academic program may notify the University via a written request to withdraw made to the Advisor or Registrar.
-Students may also contact Student Services at 1-385-200-9350 and ask for the Office of the Registrar.
+Starting with week 2, the course withdrawal period is weeks 2 through 6.
+Students seeking to withdraw from a course within the first six weeks may notify the University by submission of a course withdrawal form.
+The form is on Bottega's website: Student Request Change of Status Form.
+Students seeking to withdraw from their academic program may also send a written request to the Registrar's Office.

 If a withdrawal is requested after the withdrawal period, a withdrawal may be granted per the exception process.
 If a student fails to withdraw within the withdrawal period, fails to receive a withdrawal exception, or fails to complete the course, a grade for the course will be posted.

-An undergraduate student may withdraw from a course and take a "W" grade a maximum of six (6) times, and a graduate student may withdraw from a course and take a "W" grade a maximum of three (3) times over the course of the entire BU program (including re-enrolling after separation from the University for any reason).
+An undergraduate student may withdraw from a course and take a "W" grade a maximum of six (6) times, and a graduate student may withdraw from a course and take a "W" grade a maximum of three (3) times over the course of their entire BU program (including re-enrolling after separation from the University for any reason).
 Exceptions to this withdrawal limit for both undergraduate and graduate students include courses dropped during the Add/Drop period and courses taken at other institutions.
-Once a student's total number of "W" grades reaches the maximum, any subsequent Request for Course Withdrawal will be denied.
+Once a student's total number of "W" and/or "WN" grades reaches the maximum, any subsequent Request for Course Withdrawal will be denied.
 Therefore, the student will remain enrolled in the course(s) and will receive a final grade.

 Exceptions to this policy will be considered for extenuating circumstances, such as a documented medical condition or military deployment.
-These circumstances should be explained and documented on the Request for Course Withdrawal form on the website.
+These circumstances should be explained and documented on the Program Changes, Withdrawals, Extensions form on the website.